jeremyfix/deeplearning-lectures/Webpage/00-keras-mnist.md

 model = Model(inputs=[xi], outputs=[yo])
 ```

+The advantage of embedding a standardizing layer is that it makes it easier to use the model on new unseen data.
+Indeed, the normalization coefficients are stored within the model and you do not have to save them separately.

 > **Logistic regression with input standardization**
 >
 > Two metrics are displayed for several runs; on the left the training